alexdelorenzo/aiopath/README.md

 downloads: AsyncPath = home / 'Downloads'

 if await downloads.exists():
-  # caution! this might take awhile
+  # this might take a while
   paths: List[AsyncPath] = \
     [path async for path in downloads.glob('**/*')]
 ```